A Distributed Primal-Dual Method for Constrained Multi-agent Reinforcement Learning with General Parameterization: Problem Formulation of Distributed CMARL

-\begin{remark} Without loss of generality, we assume that both the immediate cost and the constraint cost are bounded within the interval \( [0, 1] \). \end{remark} In CMARL, agents collaborate to find an optimal, feasible policy that minimizes the \textit{global objective cost function}, which is defined by the total average of the local objective costs across all agents.
-Although each agent operates independently and utilizes only its local information, their collective goal is to minimize this global objective function.
-The formal definition of the global objective cost \( J(\pi_{\theta}) \) is expressed as:
+This assumption allows the cost samples for each agent to be treated as bounded and i.i.d., which is standard in statistics settings. } \begin{remark} Without loss of generality, we assume that both the immediate and constraint costs are bounded in $[0,1]$. \end{remark} In CMARL, agents cooperatively seek an optimal feasible policy that minimizes the \textit{global objective cost}, defined as the average of local objective costs across all agents.
+Although each agent acts independently using only local information, they jointly aim to minimize this global objective.
+The global objective cost $J(\pi_{\theta})$ is formally defined as:

 Here, the local cost function is defined as \( c(s,a) = \frac{1}{N}\sum_{n \in \mathcal{N}} c_n(s,a) \), representing the average cost across all agents.
 In a similar manner to the global objective cost, we define the global constraint functions, which agents are expected not to violate.
 The global constraint functions are given by: